arendst/Tasmota/README.md

 ## Usage
 The button on sonoff provides the following features:

-- a short press toggles the relay either by sending a MQTT message like ```cmnd/sonoff/light 2``` or directly.
+- a short press toggles the relay either directly or by sending a MQTT message like ```cmnd/sonoff/light 2```.
 This will blink the LED twice and sends a MQTT status message like ```stat/sonoff/LIGHT on```
 - two short presses toggles the relay.
 This will blink the LED twice and sends a MQTT status message like ```stat/sonoff/POWER on```
 - three short presses start Wifi smartconfig (if the relay is off) or Wifi manager (if the relay is on).
 Wifi smartconfig allows for SSID and Password configuration using an Android mobile phone with the [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) app.
 The MQTT server still needs to be configured in the ```user_config.h``` file.
 Wifi manager provides an Access Point with IP address 192.168.4.1 and a web server allowing the configuration of both Wifi and MQTT parameters.
 In both cases the LED will blink during the config period.
 - four short presses start OTA download of firmware.
 The green LED is lit during the update